 When you are done configuring your database, click the Create your free cluster button.
 Your cluster will be provisioned.

 On your CockroachDB cluster page, click on the Connection tab to create a new user and password.
 Save that information in a safe place.
 Under General connection string you will find the connection string you can use to connect to your cluster.
+The connection string should be similar to the following:

 You can deploy on Koyeb using the control panel or via the Koyeb CLI.